 Training and Influences

 My passion is contemporary dance performance, but it is built on a classical ballet foundation.
 This includes a decade of training at San Francisco Ballet School, Academy of Ballet and Boston Conservatory at Berklee (BFA, 2020), with influential teachers such as Patrick Armand, Richard Gibson, Zory Karah, Denise Pons, Gianni Di Marco, Russell Clarke and Dean Volick.
 I’m grateful for the technical proficiency and confidence this has given me as a dance artist.
-I am currently an Apprentice Dancer with Compañía caraBdanza in Madrid, Spain, under Artistic Director and Choreographer Gonzalo Díaz.
+I was an Apprentice Dancer with Compañía caraBdanza in Madrid, Spain, under Artistic Director and Choreographer Gonzalo Díaz for 2020-2022.
+I served as the Performing Arts Director at the Boys and Girls Clubs of San Francisco, Don Fisher Playhouse, overseeing Dance, Music and Theatre programs.
+Currently, I manage and teach the dance programs at the Jewish Community Center of San Francisco and am a dance instructor with Rhythm & Motion under Director Dudley Flores.

 In terms of modern technique, I enjoy release, flying low and counter techniques.
 I was introduced to counter technique by Eugenia Demegio in a summer course at The Place in London, and I’ve practiced release in depth with Danielle Davidson at Boston Conservatory at Berklee.
 I’m a big mover on stage, and I appreciate how release technique has helped me to move more fluidly and spatially.
 It feels very natural to me.
 Horton Technique is also a formative influence, having studied it in summer work at The Ailey School with Amy Lattimore and Marimba Gold-Watts, as well as advanced practice at Boston Conservatory at Berklee with Jimmy Viera.
 There is an architectural quality to Horton Technique that I find challenging and elegant.